vercel/next.js/examples/with-mongodb-mongoose-typescript/README.md

-# MongoDB and Mongoose with Next.js
+# MongoDB and Mongoose with Next.js with Typescript

-This example shows how you can use a MongoDB database to support your Next.js application.
+This example shows how you can use a MongoDB database to support your Next.js application with Typescript.

 **Pet** is an application that allows users to add their pets' information (e.g., name, owner's name, diet, age, dislikes, likes, and photo).
 They can also delete it or edit it anytime.